How often should you get a raise?

 Are employers required to give raises?

 Usually, companies build their own policy on giving raises.
 It is shared with employees when they start or each time the policy is updated.
+(Don't forget that you can ask coworkers who parallel your position to compare your salaries.)

 Even if a company has a yearly review policy which is written in your contract, it's not mandatory that the earnings are adjusted upwards every year.
 The employer is to make this decision depending on their business growth/development plan.